wp-plugins/minimum-comment-length/readme.txt

 Donate link: http://yoast.com/donate/
 Tags: comments, spam
 Requires at least: 2.2
-Tested up to: 2.6
+Tested up to: 2.7
-stable tag: 0.5
+stable tag: 0.6

 Check the comment for a set minimum length and disapprove it if it's too short.

 == Description ==

 Don't you find it annoying when someone comments with just a smiley?
 Or a "thanks"?
 On quite a few forums you have to leave a comment with a minimum of 15 characters to be able to comment, but WordPress doesn't allow you to set such a threshold.
 With this plugin, it does.
-It easily checks the comment for a set minimum length and disapprove it if it's too short.
+It easily checks the comment for a set minimum length and disapprove it if it's too short (except if you're the admin).

 More info: